-We all go through times that are difficult for us either personally, in our relationships or in our work/study.
+We all go through times that are difficult either personally, in our relationships or in our work/study.
 Many people though find that it can be hard to talk to friends/family during this time.
 This is quite normal for us all.
-Here at ITT the Counselling service offers you the opportunity to come and talk to a Counsellor in private to help you resolve these issues.
-So if you find that something is interfering in some way with you here at College, come and see the Counsellor.
+The Counselling service offers you the opportunity to talk to a Counsellor in private to help you resolve these issues.
+So if you find that something is interfering in some way with you here at College, book an appointment to see the Counsellor.

 Counselling aims to provide a confidential space for people to share their concerns and worries.
 Undisclosed issues and concerns can weigh heavily on us.
 They can affect our view of ourselves, of others and of the situation in which we find ourselves.
-Being listened to in a warm, non-judgemental way can provide a sense of release and relief.
-It also offers reassurance that our concerns are worthwhile and that we are valued as people.
-In addition to airing our concerns, counselling also aims to help us clarify what it is that concerns us and then to identify and explore our options so that we can live in a more personally satisfying way.
+Being listened to in a non-judgmental way can provide a sense of release and relief.
+It can provide reassurance that our concerns are worthwhile and that we are valued as people.
+In addition to airing our concerns, counselling aims to help us clarify what it is that concerns us and then to identify and explore our options so that we can live in a more personally satisfying way.

 Counselling aims to help with problems of psychological survival and coping, whether they seem minor or major to you.
 Most personal, relationship or identity problems can be helped through counselling.
 This includes anxiety, stress and depression, family and/or relationship difficulties, sexual problems or identity issues.
 It includes talking over difficulties you might experience adjusting to new situations, including settling into college, dealing with dilemmas or difficult decisions as well as specific problems related to your course: study skills, motivation, exam anxiety, and procrastination.

-The Counselling service is confidential and tries to operate within the terms of confidentiality as laid down by the Irish Association of University and College Counsellors Code of Ethics.
+The Counselling service is confidential and operates within the terms of confidentiality as laid down by the Psychological Counselling in Higher Education, Ireland (PCHEI) Code of Ethics.
 This means that personal details are not disclosed to anyone outside the service without your expressed permission, except in exceptional circumstances regarding safety.
 This will be explained to you when you come to see the Counsellor.
 It is a separate service to the academic services of the College so there is no feedback to academic staff without your consent.

 No!
 Counselling is not about giving advice.
 Counselling is about you.
-No-one knows you better than yourself.
 You are the best person to decide what it is you want and how best to get it.
 The counsellor's role is to facilitate you in identifying what it is you need and how you can best achieve it.
-Counselling aims to help you to clarify your issues of concern, to explore the alternatives and decide on the course of action that helps you best.
+Counselling will help you to clarify your issues of concern, to explore the alternatives and decide on the course of action that helps you best.